NimmLor/esp8266-nanoleaf-webserver/README.md

 #### 6. Import the flow

 - Click on the 3 dashes in the top right corner → import → clipboard
+- Copy the contents of NodeRED_flows.txt into the window and hit import

 ![import](https://github.com/NimmLor/esp8266-nanoleaf-webserver/blob/master/gallery/NodeRED_UI/import.png?raw=true)